Sheila Nazarian: Television

-Activism
+Political views

+Nazarian described herself as holding "conservative" views on gender identity and gun ownership, and expressed opposition to "wokeness" online.

+Nazarian has voiced support for protests against the Islamic Republic in Iran and expressed opposition to a new Iran nuclear deal.
+In 2026, she stated that Iranians wanted "regime change," rather than "regime collapse."

-Nazarian is a conservative Jew and posts her conservative views on gender, gun ownership and "wokeness" online.
-Nazarian is an outspoken activist for Israel and Jewish causes.
-In response to the 2021 Israel-Palestine Crisis, she spoke out against antisemitism online.
-In the days before the 2024 United States presidential election, Nazarian was named by social media influencer Hen Mazzig, another defender of Israel, as "relentless" in her attacks on him for his support of Kamala Harris, leading Mazzig to block her on social media.
+During the 2021 Israel–Palestine Crisis, Nazarian supported Israel and spoke out against antisemitism online.
+In the days before the 2024 United States presidential election, social media influencer Hen Mazzig, an advocate for Israel, described Nazarian as "relentless" in her criticism of him over his support for Kamala Harris, leading Mazzig to block her on social media.

 Personal life

-Sheila Nazarian is married to Fardad Mobin, a neurosurgeon.
-The pair has three children and reside in Bel Air, Los Angeles, California.
+Nazarian is married to Fardad Mobin, a neurosurgeon.
+The pair have three children and reside in Bel Air neighborhood of Los Angeles.